VinayakFia/Obsidian/COMP3153/Reflection.md

 }
 ```

+This method worked, however, had too many states (as the number of cars a light may have is infinite).

 This could also easily be a never statement too.
 I believe that this lines up with a low HD (85-90) because:
 - my initial system model and details were in depth, well-researched, and complex